celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 Each blob in the PFB contributes to the total gas cost based on its size.
-The function `GasToConsume` calculates the total gas consumed by all the blobs involved in a PFB, where each blob's gas cost is computed by multiplying the blob size (in bytes) by the `gasPerByte` parameter, along with adding a static amount per blob.
+The function `GasToConsume` calculates the total gas consumed by all the blobs involved in a PFB, where each blob's gas cost is computed by first determining how many shares are needed to store the blob size.
+Then, it computes the product of the number of shares, the number of bytes per share, and the `gasPerByte` parameter.
+Finally, it adds a static amount per blob.

 The gas cost per blob byte and gas cost per transaction byte are parameters that could potentially be adjusted through the system's governance mechanisms.
 Hence,